r-papso/pynet/README.md

 ## Examples

-More examples of the Pynet package usage can be found in the [notebooks](./notebooks) directory.
+More examples of the Pynet library usage can be found in the [notebooks](./notebooks) directory.

 ## License